reidsanders/danbooru-utility/README.md

 A little tighter crop.

 If you have already processed some images this utility will check and not reproduce them, unless you set the `overwrite` parameter.
+So if you change image generation parameters you should use this flag.
 You can also specify a `link_dir` to symlink to.
 So you can, for instance, resize a large number of images, and then create datasets for specific tags quickly.

 ## Config